DRY EYE TREATMENT

 Can dry eyes cause blurry vision or blindness?

-Dry eyes can cause blurry vision by disrupting tear films.
+Dry eyes can cause blurry vision by disrupting the tear film and/or direct damage to the surface cells.
 The syndrome does not directly cause blindness; however, severe cases can lead to corneal damage, scarring and vision loss.

 Is dry eye syndrome a hereditary disease?

-Dry eye disease is not a hereditary disease.
-However, genetic factors may contribute to conditions that increase your risk (such as Sjögren’s syndrome).
+Some forms of dry eye disease, like epithelial basement membrane dystrophy have a genetic inheritance.
+However, genetic factors may contribute to other conditions that increase your risk, such as Sjögren’s syndrome.

 Who is at risk of developing dry eye syndrome?

-While anyone can develop dry eye syndrome, you have a higher risk if you’re over 50, wear contact lenses or are exposed to environmental irritants.
+While anyone can develop dry eye syndrome, you have a higher risk if you’re female, of older age, have allergies, or certain medical conditions and medications, wear contact lenses or are exposed to environmental irritants.

 Can dry eye syndrome cause permanent damage?

-If left untreated, chronic dry eye can lead to permanent vision problems, including corneal ulcers and scarring.
+If left untreated, chronic dry eye can lead to permanent scarring of the meibomian glands, corneal ulcers, and scarring of the corneal surface.
+These changes can cause vision loss.
 Early treatment helps prevent complications.

 Can diet or supplements help with dry eyes?